Auckland Light Rail

 The Auckland Light Rail network was supported by the newly elected NZ Government in the lead up to the 2017 election.

-The first stage will see the construction of a line linking the CBD to Auckland Airport.
-This comprises first constructing a line from the City Centre to Mt Roskill down Dominion Road within four years.
-This is followed with a line to be extended to the Airport from Roskkill within the next ten years.
+The first line will link the CBD to Auckland Airport.
+This comprises first constructing a line from the City Centre to Mt Roskill down Dominion Road within four years, with the line then to be extended to the Airport from Mt Roskill within the next ten years.

-A North-Western Light Rail line between the City Centre and Waimauku was also committed to be constructed within 10 years.
-A further extension of the network to the North shore after the first two lines are completed was also committed to after 2027.
+The second line is a North-Western line which will run between the City Centre and Waimauku.
+The NZ Government has committed to constructing the line within the next 10 years.
+A further extension of the network to the North shore after the first two lines are completed has been flagged for after 2027.

 Funding details and an indicative timeline for procuring the network are yet to be announced by the NZ Government.
 Given the planning and approval processes in NZ, the project will require swift progression to meet desired delivery targets.